 We also asked a different group of 127 executives about a change with an unsuccessful outcome within the past 12 to 18 months.
 They too described the challenges they faced and the behaviors they displayed.

 Together, those 275 senior executive leaders gave us tremendous insight as they talked about the most important factors for success, including what you should do more of, do less of, or avoid all together.
-Their experiences can help you bring change-capable leadership to your organization and provide an early warning system to avoid failure.
+Their experiences, outlined in our white paper, can help you bring change-capable leadership to your organization and provide an early warning system to avoid failure.

-If you’re a leader facing complex business challenges in your organization that require changes in the way people have always done things, we offer these 3 primary insights about change-capable leadership based on feedback we received from almost 300 senior executives:
+If you’re a leader facing complex business challenges in your organization that require changes in the way people have always done things, our paper offers these 3 primary insights about change-capable leadership, based on the feedback we received from almost 300 senior executives:

 - Don’t go it alone.
 Leading change is a team activity.
 People come together driven by a compelling — and frequently communicated — message about why things are changing.

 - Know the signs.
-Recognize the early warning signs that indicate an initiative is starting to derail.
+Recognize the early warning signs that indicate an initiative is starting to derail: negativity and disengagement and take quick action to address them.

 Download White Paper